LucianSoto/LucianAiolos/README.md

 👋 Hi,
-I’m Lucian Brooks a Full-Stack Developer currently working with ReactJS, NodeJS, and MongoDB, Firebase, and SQL
+I’m Lucian Brooks a Full-Stack Developer currently working with React, NodeJS, Express, MongoDB, Firebase, and SQL

 - I design, build and deploy websites for small businesses but am currently looking for employment in a suitable team.